avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The 7PET lineage is an extremely infectious and virulent lineage of *V. cholerae*, which is epidemic-causing and which produces cholera toxin.
 7PET appears to have evolved to become a human pathogen (`Feng et al 2008`_, `Chun et al 2009`_, `Hu et al 2016`_, `Mutreja & Dougan 2020`_).
+Because of the highly infectious nature of 7PET, a 7PET outbreak requires a rapid and large public health response to halt/reduce it, e.g. WASH, treatment centres, vaccination.
+Whole genome sequencing (WGS) can be a powerful tool to find out whether a new outbreak of diarrhoeal illness is caused by 7PET;
+we will be discussing the *V. cholerae* genome and WGS in module 1.4.

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/